syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Scrolling.md

 2. Improved page rendering performance.
 3. It can render nearly 500 thousand records.

 It supports two mode of virtualization.
-They are as follows
+They are as follows.

 1. Normal Mode
 2. Continuous Mode